-- Reading well for young people recommends expert endorsed books about mental health, providing 13 to 18 year olds with advice and information about issues like anxiety, stress and OCD, and difficult experiences like bullying and exams.
+- Reading well for Teens recommends expert endorsed books about mental health, providing 13 to 18 year olds with advice and information about issues like anxiety, stress and OCD, and difficult experiences like bullying and exams.

 - Reading Well for mental health provides information and support for managing common mental health conditions.
 This includes anxiety and depression; dealing with difficult feelings and experiences, such as anger or bereavement and stories about personal experiences of the conditions covered.f

 - Books on Prescription: Dementia provides information and advice about dementia for all those affected by the condition.
 It suggests books to support living well after diagnosis, practical advice for carers, personal accounts, and ideas for shared therapeutic activities.
 The books are available in a selection of our libraries.

 In addition, we have a Reminiscence Collection which is available for customers to borrow.